 The Star Fish Cafe @ Port Denison

 On the way to Gabbadah, we chanced upon this cosy little cafe named Star Fish Cafe, just beside the Indian Ocean.
-It is listed on Google location search but it takes an actual visit, sip on a latte, munch on a muffin and savour the ambience that makes the place comes alive.
+It is listed on Google location search but it takes an actual visit, sip on a latte, munch on a muffin and savour the ambience to make the place comes alive.

 This cafe serves the best muffin and latte on the trip.
 Perhaps the presentation or the cosy ambience affected our taste buds?
 Either way, you will love this little joint.